DataDog/integrations-core/supervisord/README.md

 ## Prepare supervisord

-The Agent can collecet data from Supervisor via HTTP server or UNIX socket.
+The Agent can collect data from Supervisor via HTTP server or UNIX socket.
 The Agent collects the same data no matter which collection method you configure.

 ### HTTP server